CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 What CPF OA Can Pay For: HDB vs Bank Loan

-The rules differ between an HDB flat on an HDB concessionary loan and any property (HDB or private) on a bank loan.
-Get this split right before you sign anything.
+The rules are not the same for an HDB flat on an HDB concessionary loan and a property (HDB or private) on a bank loan.
+Sort out which one you are on before you sign anything.

 HDB flat on HDB concessionary loan (2.6% p.a. in April 2026):